kexiZeroing/kexiZeroing.github.io/src/blog/fetch-api-requests-cors.md

 Content-Type: text/plain
 ```

+> Preflight requests are only made for so-called non-simple requests which for historical reasons are requests that you cannot make with a HTML form.
+In practice what it means is that you can make CORS POST without preflight but you cannot use custom headers.

 Note that along with the OPTIONS request, two other request headers are sent: `Access-Control-Request-Method` and `Access-Control-Request-Headers`.
 The `Access-Control-Request-Method` header notifies the server that when the actual request is sent, it will be sent with a POST request method.
 The `Access-Control-Request-Headers` header notifies the server that when the actual request is sent, it will be sent with a `X-PINGOTHER` and `Content-Type` custom headers.
 The server now has an opportunity to determine whether it wishes to accept a request under these circumstances.

 In addition to `Access-Control-Allow-Origin`, the server responds with `Access-Control-Allow-Methods` and says that POST and GET are viable methods to query the resource.
 The server also sends `Access-Control-Allow-Headers` with a value of "X-PINGOTHER, Content-Type", confirming that these are permitted headers to be used with the actual request.
 Finally, `Access-Control-Max-Age` gives the value in seconds for how long the response to the preflight request can be cached without sending another preflight request.
 (Note that each browser has a maximum internal value that takes precedence when the `Access-Control-Max-Age` is greater).